On this page, we explain how and when OSA is diagnosed, sleep studies and what happens at a sleep clinic.

 - your teeth and having a look at the size of your tongue

 You’ll usually do a sleep study at home, using equipment lent to you for a night.
-But you may go to hospital overnight for a detailed study.
+A small number of people may need to go to hospital overnight for a more detailed study.

 For the study, you’ll be monitored as you sleep by equipment attached to you.
-This is completely painless and you’ll be able to roll over and change positions.
+This is completely painless, and you’ll be able to roll over and change positions.
 You may be asked to sleep on your back for a while to see if this affects your breathing.
-If you’re in hospital and experiencing obvious signs of OSA, you may be woken up to use a CPAP machine, so you can be assessed with and without it.
+If you’re in hospital and experiencing obvious signs of OSA, you may be woken up to use a continuous positive airway pressure (CPAP) machine, so you can be assessed with and without it.

-This measures the oxygen level in your blood.
-It’s often the first test for OSA, and is usually done in your home.
-You wear an instrument with a sensor called a pulse oximeter.
+Oximetry measures the oxygen level in your blood.
+It’s usually done at home.
+You wear a small device with a sensor called a pulse oximeter.
 This measures your blood oxygen level and your pulse.
 You’ll have a clip on your finger or earlobe and a device on your wrist.

-This overnight test can be done in hospital or at home.
+Respiratory limited sleep study is an overnight test that can be done in hospital or at home.
 It measures your air flow, how your chest moves as you breathe, your heart rate and the oxygen level in your blood.
 Some devices register snoring sounds, body position and leg movements.
 Equipment will be attached to you with tape, wires and straps as you sleep.
+For more information and to see where the equipment will be attached to you, take a look at our breathing tests information.

 Polysomnography or PSG

-This is an overnight study, done in a quiet hospital room.
+Polysomnography or PSG is an overnight study, done in a hospital room.
 It’s used when the results of other tests aren’t clear and in more complex cases.
 It assesses sleep and wakefulness by measuring your brain waves, eye movements and muscle movements.
 It also assesses your heart and lung function, by measuring your air flow, the movement of your chest, your oxygen levels and the activity of your heart activity.
 It films you while you sleep.
+For more information and to see where the equipment will be attached to you, take a look at our more detailed breathing tests information.

-Your doctor will want to see how severe your OSA is to find the best treatment for you.
-You may be told your OSA is mild, moderate or severe, depending on how many times you stop breathing in the night and your symptoms during the day.
-Once you’ve been diagnosed with OSA, it can be a relief.
-You now know why you’ve been so sleepy.
+Your health care professional will want to check how severe your OSA is to find the best treatment for you.
+You may be told your OSA is mild, moderate or severe.
+This depends on how many times you stop breathing in the night and your symptoms during the day.
+People are often relieved to get a diagnosis of OSA because it helps explain how they’ve been feeling.